glicksauce/Study_Guide/README.md

 ###  Who would use it:
 Students studying for a multpile choice exam

+## How to use this website
+* show how to use seed route

 ## MVP Checklist:
 A working full-stack application, built by you, using Node.js, Mongoose, Express and EJS
 Adhere to the MVC file structure: Models, Views, Controllers